 Onychomycosis is a condition that may be caused by a number of potential pathogens.
-These can be categorized in three general classes of dermotophytes, Candida and nondermatophytic molds.
+These can be categorized into three general classes of dermotophytes, Candida, and nondermatophytic molds.

-In temperate western countries, the fungi most commonly responsible for causing this condition are dermatophytes.
-In areas with a hot and humid climate, however, such as in the tropics and subtropics Candida and nondermatophytic molds are more frequently involved as the cause of the infection.
+In temperate western countries, the fungi that is most commonly responsible for causing this condition are dermatophytes.
+In areas with a hot and humid climate, however, such as in the tropics and subtropics, Candida and nondermatophytic molds are more frequently involved as the cause of infection.

-There are several dermatophytes that may be accountable for causing onychomycosis, although the most common is Trichophyton rubrum.
-In addition to this, some other dermatophytes that may play a role in some individuals are:
+There are several dermatophytes that may be responsible for causing onychomycosis, although the most common is Trichophyton rubrum.
+In addition to this, other dermatophytes that may play a role in some individuals include:

 - Trichophyton interdigitale